 Cushman & Wakefield is one of the few brokerages that tracks the regional apartment market.
-Their most recent report for the Bay Area, however, is from Q2-2019.
-At that time, the Cushman report showed a 4.0% vacancy rate in San Mateo County.
-That figure was 50 basis points lower than the reported vacancy rate one year earlier.
-Thus, the market managed to absorb the completed new construction over the year while vacancy still declined.
-The report showed year-over-year apartment rent growth of 1.7% in the Bay Area as a whole.
-For San Mateo County, their report showed a 3.1% year-over-year increase in apartment rents as of the end of Q2-2019.
+Their most recent report for the Bay Area is from Q2-2020.
+At that time, the Cushman report showed a 5.3% apartment vacancy rate in San Mateo County.
+That figure was 130 basis points higher than the reported 4.0% vacancy rate one year earlier.
+For the Bay Area as a whole, the report showed an apartment vacancy rate of 5.8%, which was 100 basis higher on a year-over-year basis.